jiang18/slemm/docs/options.md

 ## Input
 > **Note**
-> Missing values in any input file should be left blank.
-Do not use -9, NA, or NaN.
+> Missing values in any input CSV file should be left empty.
+Do not use space, -9, NA, or NaN.

 ### Phenotype file format
 - CSV file with a header line